 When not teaching or reading voraciously, Mr. Sawyer is an avid skier, swing dancer, and oboist.
 He is extraordinarily pleased to live in Jackson and says, “It’s like nowhere else I’ve ever lived.
 There is access to the outdoors all year round.
 Not only that, but the small community means that there are ample opportunities for being a significant part of the culture here in Jackson.”

 Hillsdale College, B.A., Christian Studies Knox Theological Seminary, M.A., Christian and Classical Studies

-A Midwest native and cofounder of a classical Christian school in the Detroit area, Mrs. Rachel Greb brings her experience and love for teaching to JH Classical Academy.
+A Midwest native and cofounder of a classical Christian school in the Detroit area, Mrs. Rachel Greb brings her experience and love of teaching to JH Classical Academy.
 Mrs. Greb’s commitment to the ideals of the true, the good, and the beautiful inform her vision for excellence in the classroom as well as in leading professional development for educators.
 An avid reader, Mrs. Greb’s particular interests in literature are the exploration of human nature through story, and man’s relationship with his Creator.
 Mrs. Greb and her husband have five children, and in her spare time she enjoys reading, gardening, baking, walking, and playing the piano.